gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/non-tutorials/createconfgro.rst

     f.write("\n")
     f.close()

-.. include:: ../contact/supportme.rst

 Final system
 ------------

 ..  container:: justify

     Run the *generategro.py* file using Python.
-    This is what I in the terminal:
+    This is what appear in the terminal:

 ..  code-block:: bw